Celina High School (Texas)

 Celina High School is a public high school located in Celina, Texas, United States.
 It is part of the Celina Independent School District located in northwestern Collin County and classified as a 4A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022, the school received an overall accountability rating of 'A' from the Texas Education Agency.

 Athletics

 The Celina Bobcats compete in the following sports: